 To prevent illegal entrapment, police should not randomly select people.
 That would not prevent entrapping a clerk who sells “innocently due to a momentary lapse in judgment.”
 It could be a result of being rushed, from becoming distracted, or other reasonable cause.

-“The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question with the use of surveillance or repeated compliance checks which are not also sting operations.”
+“The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question.
+The use of surveillance or repeated compliance checks which are not also stings.”

 Most of those caught in these stings have passed previous compliance checks.
 That fact clearly proves that they have no criminal predisposition to make underage sales.
 Thus, they are the “unwary innocent” if induced by law enforcement to sell to an underage person.